msmSatoLabs/Compacted-2-stage-Cycloidal-Drive/README.md

 # Reduction Ratio

-The target reduction ratio was designed to be:
+The target reduction ratio was designed to be 121:1

-[
-121:1
-]

 The two-stage configuration was selected to achieve this ratio while keeping the number of rollers and individual components manageable.